V-Mayya/Resale-Revolution/README.md

 streamlit run empower_hacks_code.py
 ```

 **Note**: Due to the time-constrained nature under which the software was built, there are several ways to improve the code structure, security, resolution of errors, and exception handling.
-I will be working to improve these features in the future.
+I will work on improving these features in the future.

 ‣ Find the code **[here](empower_hacks_code.py)**.